-- Cancer screening in Australia by Primary Health Network
+Cancer screening in Australia by small geographic areas 2015-16

 Data on patient experience is of value to both users of health services as well as those aiming to improve the health system.
 High quality health care leads to better health outcomes, and barriers to accessing health services may impede the best possible outcome.

 The availability of GPs, impact of varying levels of service and the coordination of health care are all important factors in ensuring an accessible and high quality health care system for all Australians.

 For more information on the 2013-14 Patient Experience Survey see: